AutoScaling WordPress Docker with AWS

 Excited to learn how all this funky stuff works?

 Great!
-To make WordPress fast as a bullet, we need to accomplish the following steps:
+In order to make WordPress as fast as a bullet, we need to accomplish the following steps.

-- Setup an own database server with enough power on a separate machine.
+- Set up your own database server with enough power on a separate machine.

 - Move all static files to a file storage which is faster in delivering files.

-- Setup a CDN in front of your site to bring at least static files close to your end users.
+- Create a CDN in front of your site to bring at least static files close to your end users.

-- Setup multiple servers with the exact same WordPress site (incl. configuration).
+- Set up multiple servers with the exact same WordPress site (including configuration).

-- Setup a load-balancer to distribute the load between these WP servers.
+- Get a load-balancer and have it distribute the load between these WP servers.

 - Depending on how you want to make updates on your site, you can either.

 - redeploy all instances to ship all your changes (better performance).

 - or you use a shared filesystem that all instances use (slower, but easier to update).

 But the king’s class is to actually ramp up new instances automatically driven by demand and ramp them down again when not needed.